-The internal components of a car cigarette lighter contains a coil of NiChrom wire.
+The internal components of a car cigarette lighter contain a coil of Nichrome wire.
 When a strong electrical current is passed through to the coil by pushing it into a receptacle, it will heat up.
 As soon as it becomes hot, a metallic strip will bend, causing the lighter to pop out, which can be used again later on.

 Not only does it light cigarettes, but it can also provide power to small electronic devices.
 A special adapter plugs into the receptacle and touches the contact points and in turn, completes a circuit, which then sends electrical power directly to a connected device.
 Small gadgets like GPS, cell phones, etc. will often have a cigarette lighter adapter with it, which will enable users to charge the battery in their devices while they’re on the road or even when the vehicle isn’t on.
 The receptacle can also power small air compressors that will allow a driver to re-inflate their tires without calling for help.